 Each fellow is paired with a primary mentor who is responsible for the overall success of the fellow’s career and professional development.
 Additional content or methodology mentors may be added to the team, as necessary.
 CCDOR supports a formal mentoring program that includes written materials, close oversight of the mentoring process by the fellowship director, ongoing training of mentors, and protected time for senior investigators to engage in formal mentoring.

 Training/Experience in Clinical Research and Scholarship

-Fellows complete coursework that leads to either an MPH in epidemiology or health services research or an MS in clinical research through the University of Minnesota School of Public Health and Graduate School.
+Fellows may complete coursework that leads to either an MPH in epidemiology or an MS in clinical research through the University of Minnesota School of Public Health.
 Tuition is covered.

 Conferences and Seminars

 Each month, fellows participate in journal clubs as well as research, teaching, and clinical conferences and workshops.
 Formal training in systematic reviews is offered.